hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 - Uncheck `Export With Debug`.
 - Optionally, after the game is packed, you can rename the extension of the game's executable binary from `.x86` to `.rpi4` to avoid confusion.

-## Exporting an independant PCK file
+## How to export an independant PCK file

 You can just export a `.pck` file and run it with the export templates from this repository.